Brands: Past, Present & Future

 You’ll learn how the market as a whole behaves, from price differences and entry price points, the differences between luxury and high street, and seasonal developments brand use to promote products and engage with the customer.
 You’ll produce a branded market report and complete a reflective research document online, and use your research from this document to underpin your creative choices in the Fashion Film unit.

 As you visit one of our partner universities you'll complete your studies with a unit assigned by them, in line with the focus of this course.
 Recent exchange partners for this latter option have included the Amsterdam Fashion Institute (Netherlands), IED Milan (Italy) and UTS Sydney (Australia).

 Innovation for Industry

-This consists of a substantial period of sustained, individually negotiated research on a subject likely to be related to the contextual and/or theoretical concerns of your discipline or chosen area of practice, towards the provision of structured written argument.
+You’ll undertake a substantial period of sustained, individually negotiated research on a subject related to your specialisms within fashion media and promotion, towards a structured written piece.